Building a globally distributed full-stack app using Cloudflare Pages, Next.js and Fauna

 And with me here, I have Shadid from Fauna, who is going to be showing us a demo of how these two applications or two products can be used to build full stack applications.

 So I think we'll start off with just sharing your screen.

-So here.
-Yeah, so this Cloudflare Pages Function, this is this is something new that actually allows us to kind of build full stack application.
+So here, yeah.
+So this Cloudflare Pages Function, this is something new that actually allows us to kind of build full stack application.

 Yeah, that is absolutely correct.
-With Pages Functions gives, Pages Functions give developers the ability to not only build their applications and deploy to Cloudflare Pages, but now they can now add dynamic functionality using functions directly in their frontend applications.
+With Pages Functions, Pages Functions gives developers the ability to not only build their applications and deploy to Cloudflare Pages, but now they can now add dynamic functionality using functions directly in their frontend applications.

 And under the hood, Cloudflare Pages Functions is just a worker.

-And it gives you a bit gives you an ability to just extend what you could do with your application with your frontend app.
+And it gives you an ability to just extend what you could do with your application, with your frontend app.

 So Fauna would be the database, and we're going to use Cloudflare Pages and Pages Functions.